 But homeowners can mitigate the damages of flooding in a few key ways, from advance preparation to damage control after the fact.

+How to protect your home from flood damage?
 Read on for some actions useful for defending your home from floods.

 DO: Take steps now to protect your home from future flooding